Recommended tire pressure for Jeep Grand Cherokee

 Why is Jeep Grand Cherokee tire pressure warning light on?

 If your Jeep Grand Cherokee is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear or can cause tire failure.
-If Jeep Grand Cherokee low tire pressure warning light is on, check all Jeep Grand Cherokee tires for low tire pressure and inflate tires to the recommended tire pressure levels.
+If Jeep Grand Cherokee low tire pressure warning light is on, check all Jeep Grand Cherokee tires for low air pressure and inflate tires to the recommended tire inflation pressures.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

 To reset tire pressure monitoring system for Jeep Grand Cherokee, make sure front and rear tires are inflated to the recommended levels.
-Refer to your Jeep Grand Cherokee owner's manual on how to reset your tire pressure monitoring system.
+Refer to your owner's manual on how to reset Jeep Grand Cherokee TPMS.

 What is recommended winter tire pressure for Jeep Grand Cherokee?